tywysocki/OpenAI/README.md

 ### [Edits](https://platform.openai.com/docs/api-reference/edits)

-The edits endpoint can be used to edit text based on the prompt and an instruction for how to modify it.
+The edits endpoint can be used to edit text based on a prompt and an instruction for how to modify it.

 ```swift
 do {